Head Coach: Lisa Pawlik

 Coach Banks was a student-athlete at Penn High School and played four years for Penn’s Varsity Volleyball Team.
 During her time with Penn Volleyball, she had the privilege of being the setter a part of the first State Championship in school’s history.
 As part of the “Sisterhood,” she recalls her favorite memory of Penn Volleyball to be every opportunity she got to step on the court with her teammates.
 The matches were what you went through all the conditioning, practice, and hard work for to be able to compete at a high level.

 Coach Banks spent two years at the University of South Carolina and then transferred to Western Michigan University, where she ended her career.
 While at Western Michigan, Coach Banks led her team to win the MAC Conference Tournament her senior year.
 They also had the opportunity to be a part of the NCAA Women’s Volleyball tournament.
 Lexie graduated from Western Michigan in 2016 with a degree in Elementary Education and was married to husband, Nicholas, in 2016.
-Coach Banks’ coaching experience encompasses many ages and she is excited to be a part of Penn Volleyball once again in a coaching role.
+Coach Banks is expecting their first child in October.
+Coach Banks’ coaching experience encompasses many ages and she is thrilled to be a part of Penn Volleyball once again in a coaching role.

 My coaching philosophy can be summed up in this quote, “There is no easy way to success, just hard work.”
 I expect each student-athlete to come to practice, game, or conditioning session ready to work hard and compete each day.
 I don’t ask them to be perfect, but I do ask for full effort every time they step on the floor.
 This will give them the tools to be successful in anything they do.

-Coach Brough is in her first season as the Junior Varsity Volleyball Coach at Penn High School after spending the 2017-2018 season as the Freshmen Volleyball Coach at Penn.
-Being a Penn Volleyball alumni (part of the Sisterhood) and winning back-to-back state championships in 2010 and 2011, she is very excited to be back as part of such a legendary program.
+Coach Benner is in her fifth season as the Junior Varsity Volleyball Coach at Penn High School after spending the 2017-2018 season as the Freshmen Volleyball Coach at Penn.
+Being a Penn Volleyball alumni (part of the Sisterhood) and winning back-to-back state championships in 2010 and 2011, she is very excited to pass on her knowledge and expertise in our legendary program.

-Brough went to Anderson University to pursue her love for volleyball as a collegiate athlete, but injuries got in the way.
+Benner went to Anderson University to pursue her love for volleyball as a collegiate athlete, but injuries got in the way.
 She returned home to Granger and started school at Indiana University South Bend, where she eventually played as a defensive specialist.
 While at IUSB, in 2017, her team qualified for the NAIA National Tournament and finished runner-up for conference champions.
-She will maintain degrees in Accounting and Finance in December 2018.
+She graduated in 2018 with a degree in Accounting and Finance.
+She is currently employed with INOVA Federal Credit Union.

 I always strive to help shape all aspects of an athlete on and off the court.
 A student-athlete isn’t an athlete without the student.
 My goal is to provide support to all athletes in the classroom, as well as build noble character on the court.
 Being a coachable athlete with an excessive sense of work ethic is what I love to see.